onur-zengin/aws-ec2-linux-docker/README.md

 terraform apply "tfplan" [-auto-approve]
 ```
 * Review changes and respond with 'yes' to the prompt, or use the '-auto-approve' option.

+* By design; changes made to configuration files will trigger the EC2 instance to be recreated, while the application data will be persisted in the EBS drive & re-mounted automatically during boot.

 ## 6. REMOVING CLOUD DEPLOYMENT